MicrosoftDocs/VBA-Docs/api/Word.Frameset.FramesetBorderColor.md

 ## Remarks

 This property can be any of the  **WdColor** constants or a value returned by Visual Basic's **RGB** function.
-For more information on creating frames pages, see[Creating frames pages](../word/Concepts/Customizing-Word/creating-frames-pages.md).
+For more information on creating frames pages, see [Creating frames pages](../word/Concepts/Customizing-Word/creating-frames-pages.md).

 ## Example